endland/sniffer-iso15118vse/README.md

-# Developing Wireshark plugin to monitor VSE (Vendor Specific Elements) defined in ISO15118-8
+# Monitoring VSE (Vendor Specific Elements) defined in ISO15118-8 by Wireshark

 ## Background
 International standard for EV charging, ISO 15118, defines the communication between EV (Electric Vehicle) and EVSE (EV Supply Equipment, aka EV-Charger).
 The original standard published in 2014 assumes that EV and EVSE communicate by TCP/IP over PLC (Power Line Communication, GreenPHY) using the charging cable.
 In 2018, ISO also published ISO 15118 part 8, "Physical layer and data link layer requirements for wireless communication", enabling possibilities for EV and EVSE to communicate over wireless medium.
 IEEE 802.11n (High Throughput WiFi) was chosen for this communication.